A Living Legacy: Recent Acquisitions in Contemporary Art

 June 03 - September 17, 2023

 A Living Legacy marks the Frye’s seventieth anniversary, bringing together eight artworks—all acquired in 2022 and on view at the museum for the first time—by Amoako Boafo, Sky Hopinka, Gisela McDaniel, Bony Ramirez, Tschabalala Self, Ann Leda Shapiro, and Sadie Wechsler.
-Ranging from altered photographs to mixed-media assemblages, the included works expand or complicate narratives around mediums and genres such as painting, landscape, and portraiture that have traditionally been associated with the Frye’s Founding Collection of nineteenth- and twentieth-century European and American art.
+Ranging from altered photographs to mixed-media assemblages, the works expand or complicate narratives around genres such as landscape and portraiture traditionally associated with the Frye’s Founding Collection of nineteenth- and twentieth-century European and American art.
 The exhibition reflects the museum’s engagement with both local and global artists and celebrates the collection as a unique, ever-evolving, and always imperfect chronicle of artistic production: a living legacy of the Fryes’ visionary patronage.

-Recent Acquisitions is a regular series highlighting works that have been gifted to or purchased for the Frye Art Museum’s collection.
-This iteration, A Living Legacy: Recent Acquisitions in Contemporary Art, is curated by Amanda Donnan, Chief Curator.
+Recent Acquisitions is a regular series highlighting works gifted to or purchased for the Frye Art Museum’s collection.
+This iteration, A Living Legacy: Recent Acquisitions in Contemporary Art, is curated by Amanda Donnan, Chief Curator and Director of Exhibitions.

 Generous support is provided by the Frye Foundation and Frye Members.